Cross-Modality Neuroimage Synthesis: A Survey: Conclusion

 \section{Conclusion}

-In this paper, we provide a literature review on cross-modality brain image synthesis, focusing on the level of supervision, the improvement for the downstream task, the types of synthesis modalities, the types and properties of datasets, the roles of the loss function, and the evaluation metrics for neuroimage quality.
-In particular, we characterize the architecture of existing cross-modality synthesis models based on the supervision level.
-In addition, for each downstream task, we analyze in detail how cross-modality neuroimage synthesis enhances its performance.
-In the end, we highlight a number of exciting future research directions for cross-modality neuroimage synthesis.
+In this paper, we provided a literature review on cross-modality brain image synthesis, focusing on the level of supervision, downstream tasks, modalities, datasets, loss functions, and evaluation metrics.
+In particular, we characterized the architecture of existing cross-modality synthesis models based on the supervision level.
+In addition, for each downstream task, we analyzed in detail how cross-modality neuroimage synthesis enhances its performance.
+In the end, we highlighted a number of exciting future research directions for cross-modality neuroimage synthesis.
+In conclusion, the recent prevalence of cross-modality neuroimage synthesis significantly impacted downstream tasks in the medical imaging field.
+However, multi-task learning with cross-modality neuroimage synthesis and other downstream tasks were still in the early research phase.
+We hope the review and analysis presented in this paper will inspire researchers to develop more effective cross-modality neuroimage synthesis methods for practical applications.